 To be qualified for the loan, you cannot have a declared bankruptcy state for the last 2 years.
-Still, you mustn’t have a foreclosure for the past 3 years.
-Also, if you are looking to buy a house with the loan, then the house has to be your primary residence.
+Still, you mustn't have a foreclosure for the past 3 years.
+Also, if you are looking to buy a house with a loan, then the house has to be your primary residence.
 Lastly, you must be able to make a down payment.
 This is usually 3.5% of the total loan.

 This means that if the house that you are purchasing is $100,000, you will need to make a down payment of about $3500. the average down payment on an FHA loan is about 4%.
 Comparing this with the normal conventional loan, it is less by 20%.
-Therefore, this makes the FHA loans better and convenient.
+Therefore, this makes FHA loans better and convenient.

 Step 2: Get An FHA Lender

-Earlier, I had mentioned that the FHA doesn’t make the loans.
+Earlier, we mentioned that the FHA doesn't make the loans.
 It insures the loan.
 If you need a loan, then you will have to make several contacts with the lenders.
 This includes but not limited to mortgage brokers.
 After finding your contact, ask them if they are qualified to offer the FHA loan.

 Keep in mind:

 Some lenders can set standards that stricter than the FHA requirements.
 Therefore, have an open mind.
-If you having troubles with a lender, then it is better to find another one.
+If you having trouble with a lender, then it is better to find another one.
 In addition to that, note that not just any lender can offer the FHA-approved loans, only the federally approved.

 Step 3: Have Your Down Payment Ready

 This is an advantage that makes most of the people consider these loans.
-The FHA loans allow you to buy a home with a down payment as small as 3.5%. if you look a normal loan, the down payment comes to about 20%-22% which is seriously very high.
+The FHA loans allow you to buy a home with a down payment as small as 3.5%. if you look at a normal loan, the down payment comes to about 20%-22% which is seriously very high.